Hans Bernd Gisevius: Second World War

 When the Second World War started, Gisevius joined the German intelligence service, the Abwehr, which was headed by Admiral Wilhelm Canaris, who was secretly an opponent of Hitler.
-Canaris had surrounded himself with Wehrmacht officers opposed to Hitler and he welcomed Gisevius into this group.
-Working from the consulate in Zürich, Hans Gisevius was involved in secret talks with the Vatican.
-Canaris arranged for appointment of Gisevius as Vice Consul in Switzerland, where Gisevius met with Allen Dulles in 1943 and agreed to serve as a liaison for the German opposition to Hitler, an assembly which counted among its members General Ludwig Beck, Abwehr Chief Canaris, and Mayor Carl Goerdeler of Leipzig.
+Canaris had surrounded himself with Wehrmacht officers opposed to Hitler and he welcomed Gisevius into this group, which counted among its members General Ludwig Beck, Abwehr Chief Canaris, and Mayor Carl Goerdeler of Leipzig.
 Several members of the conspiratorial circle against Hitler including Gisevius, "all kept homes within easy walking distance of each other."
 According to Gisevius, the original plot to kill Hitler earlier (namely, before the acquiescence of Great Britain over the Sudetenland) was utterly derailed by Neville Chamberlain whose actions he claims "saved Hitler."